 Your GP can help you decide what type of activity will suit you.

 Depending on your circumstances and what's available locally, exercise programmes may be offered free or at a reduced cost.

 Many treatments are available for depression, including talking therapies, antidepressants and self-help of various kinds.

 Read more about treatment for depression.

-If you've been feeling down for more than two weeks, see your GP to discuss your symptoms.
+If you've been feeling down for more than 2 weeks, see your GP to discuss your symptoms.
 They can tell you about the choice of treatment available for depression and help you decide what's best for you.